A slice of pastrami, which I get from my local butcher shop. But you can also find it at any grocery store.

-And I couldn’t forget about the humble cabbage.
-Since a wedge of the green veggie wasn’t quite “stick” friendly, I opted for pickled brussels sprouts and I think they may just be my favorite part of these skewers.
+Pickled brussels sprouts represent the cabbage, which might be my favorite part of the skewer.
 They’re zesty and zingy, soaked in a spicy brine, plus they still hold a little crunch.
 You can find them in the condiments sections of a grocery store, or even places like World Market, which is where I got mine.

 If you’re hosting a party for St. Patrick’s Day these skewers are a fun and unique way to pay homage to the best of Irish food.
-They’re so simple to make and can be prepared a day ahead of time.
-The hardest part?
-Refraining from eating too many as you sip a Guinness (or bubbles for me, boo gluten) while you wait for your guests to arrive.
+They’re so simple to make and can be prepared a day ahead of time, just add the toasts the day you serve.
+Pair them with a Guinness beer and you’re set!

 Luck of the Irish Skewers

 The best of Irish food in bite size form, on a skewer!
 The perfect St Patrick's Day appetizer that's incredibly easy to make.